-(e) If the underground facilities of a public utility are affected by an occurrence that meets both the definition of a reportable accident under N.J.A.C.
+(f) If the underground facilities of a public utility are affected by an occurrence that meets both the definition of a reportable accident under N.J.A.C.
 14:3-6 and a One-Call incident under this chapter, the utility shall comply with the procedures for a reportable accident under N.J.A.C.
 14:3-6, and shall also notify the Board in accordance with the requirements for a One-Call incident under (d) above.

-(f) As soon as possible after a One-Call incident, and in no case later than 15 calendar days afterwards, the underground facility operator shall follow up the initial notice required under this section with a detailed written report.
-The written report shall include all significant facts of which the underground facility operator is aware regarding the location and cause of the incident, and the extent of any damage and/or injuries.
+(g) As soon as possible after a One-Call incident, and in no case later than 15 calendar days afterwards, the operator shall follow up the initial notice required pursuant to this section with a detailed written report.
+The written report shall include all significant facts of which the operator is aware regarding the location and cause of the incident, all pictures of the incident, a timeline of events, and the extent of any damage and/or injuries.